-If you are taking legally prescribed or over-thecounter medication, you must ensure that your use does not adversely affect your work performance and the safety of yourself and others.
+If you are taking legally prescribed or over-the-counter medication, you must ensure that your use does not adversely affect your work performance and the safety of yourself and others.
 You must ensure that you are aware of any side effects that may impair your ability to do your job.
-If you are in any doubt then you must notify your line manager that you are taking medication.
+If you are in any doubt then you must notify your line manager by completing a medication declaration form (available on eTouch).